MartinBurian/kosapy/README.md

     k.courses(sem="B131")()

+If the entry refers to content available in another resource, as for example students in courses/[course]/students, you can reference the other resource as entry.resource:

+    courses=set()
+    for student in k.courses.A4B33OPT.students:
+        for ce in student.resource.enrolledCourses:
+            courses.add(ce.course())

+     # This would leave you with a set of names of courses that students have enrolled along A4B33OPT.

+Of course this costs time, so if the information you need is in the student entry, you don't need to fetch it again.

 Fields
 ------
 In the entry you access the fields (=tags) in the atom:content hierarchically.
 Accessing the day in parallel entry is